UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes: If you want to access your project information using the terminal you can use the `git log` command.
-Pay attention that here you are visualizing the long version of the hash and not the 7 character length-version displayed by default in Jupyter Lab or GitHub.
-In both cases, you will be able to identify the commit with the hash.
+Pay attention that here you are looking at the long version of the hash and not the 7-character long version displayed by default in Jupyter Lab or GitHub.
+In both cases, you will be able to identify the commit using its hash.

 ---